 I am thankful for Christmas because it launched me into my career as a Pilates instructor.
 More specifically, I am thankful for my first season dancing with the Rockettes in the Radio City Christmas Spectacular.
-The picture above is me in my first season with the Rockettes in the dressing room wearing the opening reindeer costume.
-Our antlers lit up near the end to the first number.
+The picture above is me in my first season with the Rockettes wearing the reindeer costume.
+The antlers lit up near the end of the first number.
 Oh the glamor of show business.

-I am thankful for the picture because it reminds me how people in so much chronic physical pain can put on such a happy smile for the world to see, while internally they are hurting and just attempting to hold it together.
-My knees were in so much pain the night before the opening show that the cast manager brought me to an orthopedist after business hours.
-I was given numbing patches, anti-inflammatory pills, knee braces I was to wear anytime I wasn’t performing, and an order to ice my knees for 30 minutes after every show.
+I am thankful for the picture because it reminds me how people in chronic physical pain can put on a happy smile for the world to see.
+The night before the opening show, my knees were in so much pain the cast manager brought me to an orthopedist after business hours.
+I was given numbing patches, anti-inflammatory pills, knee braces to wear anytime I wasn’t performing, and an order to ice my knees for 30 minutes after every show.
 There were many days that I had four, two-hour shows.
 I know pain.
-(Listen to me talk about my experience with the Rockettes on Dance Network’s podcast, Barretender, here).
+(You can listen to my experience with the Rockettes on Dance Network’s podcast, Barretender.)

-I am thankful for my director that year who told me I needed to do Pilates to get stronger.
-I couldn’t believe she told me I wasn’t strong!
-I’d just performed the most physically grueling show every choreographed to date for the Rockettes and performed 110 shows in about a two-month time period.
-Once the Rockette season ended I took my first Pilates class.
+I am thankful for my director who told me I needed to do Pilates to get stronger, though I couldn’t believe she told me I wasn’t strong!
+I’d just performed the most physically grueling show ever choreographed for the Rockettes and performed 110 shows in about a two-month time period, but I still took her advice.
+Once the season ended I took my first Pilates class.

-I am thankful that my director was right, and it was proven that I wasn’t strong.
+I am thankful that my director was right – I wasn’t strong.
 Well, I had some muscles that were very strong and some muscles that really didn’t work at all.
-Going from the glitz and glam of being every little girl’s idol to barely being able to hold correct form with my knees in table top was a large dose of humble pie.
-The foam roller became my best friend and I’d have multi-day sessions with that bad boy as I’d roll out tissue that was too tight in my legs.
+Going from being every little girl’s idol to barely being able to hold correct form with my knees in table top was a large dose of humble pie.
+The foam roller became my best friend, and I’d have multi-day sessions with that bad boy as I’d roll out tissue that was too tight in my legs.
 I know pain.

 I am thankful that anatomically correct Pilates worked.
-Within six months of extremely devoted time in the Pilates studio I was pain free and threw away my knee braces, numbing patches, and anti-inflammatory pills.
+Within six months of devoting mountains of time to Pilates, I was pain free and threw away my knee braces, numbing patches, and anti-inflammatory pills.
 My body was functioning so well that I decided to perform another season with the Rockettes, this time with no pain.